Enrich your management education with technological skills

 The program is designed to meet you at your current academic stage.
 Regardless of whether you already have an interdisciplinary background gained through a degree combining management and technology or if you are rooted in pure management studies – you will be equally prepared to reach the same goal: Become a skilled business leader with a profound understanding of technical knowledge.

 The core of the program lies within the two areas of Management and Engineering and/or Natural Sciences.
 Both include different specialization options to choose from.
-At the beginning of your studies you select one out of seven specializations currently offered in the Management area.
+At the beginning of your studies, you select one out of seven specializations currently offered in the Management area.
 The same goes for the area of Engineering and/or Natural Sciences: depending on your previously gained knowledge, you can choose from six different specialization options.
-Students with an existing technical understanding from their acquired Bachelor’s degree can deepen their knowledge in this area (major) or if you don’t have any previous knowledge in Engineering and/or Natural Sciences, the program allows you to gain basic skills in your selected engineering and/or natural sciences option (minor).
+Students with an existing technical understanding of their acquired Bachelor’s degree can deepen their knowledge in this area (major) or if you don’t have any previous knowledge of Engineering and/or Natural Sciences, the program allows you to gain basic skills in your selected engineering and/or natural sciences option (minor).
 These are the specializations to choose from:

 In the area of management, you can specialize in

 - Operations & Supply Chain Management

 - Life Science Management

 Specializations in engineering and natural sciences are